b310-digital/teammapper/README.md

-kits is a project platform hosted by a public institution for quality development in schools (Lower Saxony, Germany) and focusses on digital tools and media in language teaching. teammapper is used in workshops to activate prior knowledge, and collect and structure ideas.
-In addition, teammapper can be found on https://kits.blog/tools and can be used by schools for free.
+kits is a project platform hosted by a public institution for quality development in schools (Lower Saxony, Germany) and focusses on digital tools and media in language teaching.
+TeamMapper is used in workshops to activate prior knowledge, and collect and structure ideas.
+In addition, TeamMapper can be found on https://kits.blog/tools and can be used by schools for free.

 Logos and text provided with courtesy of kits.